- Instructional lessons

 On a larger scale, schools should have a zero-tolerance anti-bullying policy in place.
 Students should always feel safe on school grounds, and schools do not want to wait until an incident happens.
 Clear anti-bullying policies will also help students become more knowledgeable about bullying and willing to step up if they see it happening.

 There are many forms of bullying, and the signs can be subtle, particularly when it comes to cyberbullying.
-When faced with an uncomfortable or harmful situation, students are afraid they will get in trouble, make it worse, or experience backlash from peers by telling an adult.
-Another reason that students shy away from reporting bullies is not wanting to be perceived as weak, with some targets even believing it is their fault.
+Students may shy away from reporting bullies because they may be afraid that they will get in trouble, make it worse, or experience backlash from peers by telling an adult.
+Some targets may even believe it is their fault and think that talking about it will make them be perceived as weak.

 When bullied students approach teachers for assistance, studies show that teachers should avoid telling students to fix it themselves or ignore the behavior.
 Students need support from the school to help stop bullying quickly and effectively.